Jupiternerd/discord-amadeus/README.md

 # discord-amadeus

- Chat bot that can execute commands and stuff.
+Quick and dirty chat bot that